biko-the-bird/Yizzy/README.md

 -double click the file labeled INSTALL.command

+-If a window pops up saying the program can't be run because it is from a unidentified developer go to System Preferences->Security & Privacy.
+Select 'Open Anyway'.

 -enter your password when prompted to install the dependencies (homebrew, youtube-dl, libav, python3, tkinter)

 -when the process has completed close the terminal window that opened.